Generate structured output with the Gemini API

 • Extract ingredients from recipes and display a link to a grocery website for each ingredient.

 In your prompt, you can ask Gemini to produce JSON-formatted output, but note that the model is not guaranteed to produce JSON and nothing but JSON.
 For a more deterministic response, you can pass a specific JSON schema in a responseSchema field so that Gemini always responds with an expected structure.
+To learn more about working with schemas, see More about JSON schemas.

 This guide shows you how to generate JSON using the generateContent method through the SDK of your choice or using the REST API directly.
 The examples show text-only input, although Gemini can also produce JSON responses to multimodal requests that include images, videos, and audio.